What is the Enterprise Service?

 What type of licence applies to Enterprise data?

-What is the difference between the Enterprise License and CC / ODbL licenses?
+What is the difference between the Enterprise License and ODbL licenses?

 Is Enterprise suitable for internal operational systems?